CODE OF ETHICS

 2.1.2 Animals that have reached such maturity that they can produce and raise a healthy litter.

 2.2 A bitch shall not be bred before 18 months of age or before her third season.
-Ideally a bitch should not be bred before two years of age and, should have only one litter in a twelve-month period.
-If a bitch is bred on two successive seasons, she will not be bred on her next season.
+Ideally, a bitch should not be bred before two years of age, should have only one litter in a twelve-month period.
+If a bitch is bred in two successive seasons, she will not be bred in her next season.

 2.2.1 A bitch bred to more than one male during any given heat cycle shall have DNA testing carried out on all offspring according to CKC regulations.

-2.3 A dog should not be used at stud before 12 months of age.
-When selecting a stud dog, it is prudent to assess his mature characteristics and the quality of his offspring.
+2.3 A dog should not be used as a stud before 12 months of age.
+When selecting a stud dog, it is prudent to assess the dog’s mature characteristics and the quality of the dog’s offspring.
 These traits are not usually apparent until a stud dog is about three years of age or older.

 a) X-rayed free of Hip Dysplasia over the age of two years.
-Radiographs shall be examined and graded by OFA and results posted on the OFA website at ofa.org or meet the average mean for SCWT using PennHIP.
+Radiographs shall be examined and graded by the Orthopedic Foundation for Animals (OFA), and results posted on the OFA website at ofa.org or meet the average mean for SCWT using PennHIP.
 Any breeding stock under the age of two years will have a preliminary OFA hip evaluation clear of hip dysplasia or will meet the mean for the SCWT using PennHIP.

-b) Examined free of Progressive Retinal Atrophy and other significant hereditary eye disorders by a Board-certified ophthalmologist prior to the first breeding and a minimum of every two years thereafter while being bred; live dogs whose semen has been frozen shall be tested until age 10.
-Results shall be registered with Companion Animal Eye Registry (CAER) and posted by OFA on their website at www.ofa.org.
+b) After examination, be free of Progressive Retinal Atrophy and other significant hereditary eye disorders as determined by a Board-certified ophthalmologist.
+Examination shall be done prior to the first breeding and a minimum of every two years thereafter while being bred.
+Live dogs whose semen has been frozen shall be tested until age 10.
+Results shall be registered with Companion Animal Eye Registry (CAER) and posted by OFA on their website ofa.org.

-c) Breeding stock undergoes 1) annual blood testing including biochemical profile and complete blood count; and 2) urinalysis, including testing to determine proteinuria, such as the microalbuminuria (MA) test, the urine protein/creatinine ratio (U P/C) test, or the E.R.D.-Healthscreen to assure current excellent health.
+c) Breeding stock shall have 1) annual blood testing, including biochemical profile and complete blood count, and 2) urinalysis, including testing to determine proteinuria, such as the microalbuminuria (MA) test, the urine protein/creatinine ratio (U P/C) test, or the E.R.D.
+Healthscreen to assure current excellent health.

-d) Tested for PLN Variant Alleles either by parentage or DNA testing through Penn Genn or other genetic testing laboratory, prior to the first breeding, with three exceptions:
+d) Tested for Protein Losing Nephropathy (PLN) Variant Alleles either by parentage or DNA testing through Penn Genn or another genetic testing laboratory, prior to the first breeding, with three exceptions:

-2.)
-A dog that is the result of a breeding between a DNA-tested homozygous negative and a DNA-tested homozygous positive need not be tested as the dog can only be heterozygous.
+ii.
+A dog that is the result of a breeding between a DNA-tested homozygous normal/negative and a DNA-tested homozygous positive need not be tested as the dog can only be heterozygous.

-Note: Dogs DNA tested heterozygous or homozygous positive, as defined above, should only be bred to dogs that have been tested as homozygous negative.
+Note: Dogs who are DNA-tested heterozygous or homozygous positive (as defined above) should only be bred to dogs that have been tested as homozygous normal/negative.

 2.6 Keep accurate breeding records and ensure registration applications are sent to the CKC as soon as possible.
 As per the Animal Pedigree Act, individual dogs must be registered within six months of the date of sale.